 Death in Cuba

 Following his retirement, Ord accepted a position as a civil engineer with the Mexican Southern Railroad.
 Upon assuming his duties in Mexico, Ord contracted yellow fever.
-While traveling back to the United States, he was taken ashore at Havana, Cuba, where he died on July 22, 1883, at the age of sixty-five.
+While traveling back to the United States, he was taken ashore at Havana, Cuba, where he died on July 22, 1883, at age sixty-five.
 Ord’s remains are buried at Arlington National Cemetery.